JJ talks about her new living situation and how she gets along with her roommates.

 and have new experiences.

-If you 'leave everything behind' in this sense you move to a place where nothing is familiar to you.
+If you 'leave everything behind' you move to a new place and away from friends and family.
 Notice the following:

 - Would you be scared to move to a new place and leave